Dropbox no longer supports my operating system

 When an operating system is no longer supported:

 - Your files remain safe in your Dropbox account.

-- The Dropbox desktop app stops syncing changes to your files and folders.
+- The Dropbox desktop app will stop syncing changes to your files and folders.

-- You're signed out of the Dropbox desktop app on the computer that’s no longer supported.
+- You'll be logged out of the Dropbox desktop app on the computer that’s no longer supported.

 How do I update my operating system?